codecygen/104-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies-Authentication/README.md

 };
 ```

-8. If you want to create a PDF file dynamically, such as an invoice, you need that pdf to be created dynamically as per content of the order.
+8. **DYNAMIC PDF FILE DOWNLOAD**: If you want to create a PDF file dynamically, such as an invoice, you need that pdf to be created dynamically as per content of the order.
 To do it, you need to install an npm package called **pdfkit**.
 Refer to the keyword **multer-dynamic-content-pdf-file-download**.
 Remember, the content of the PDF is dynamic in this case.
 If you want pdf to stay static refer to the previous step.
 Here, everything will be same as keyword **multer-static-content-pdf-file-download** except for the **getInvoice** function content.

 ```javascript
 // multer-dynamic-content-pdf-file-download